2DGD-F0TH/2DGD_F0TH/README.md

 - [Link to the GitLab Repository](https://gitlab.com/Penaz/2dgd_f0th/)
 - [Link to the GitHub Repository](https://github.com/Penaz91/2DGD_F0TH)

-You can learn how to build the book yourself in the [specific section of this readme](#building-the-book)
+You can learn how to build the book yourself in the Wiki!

 Looking for contributors
 ------------------------